 At that, Harry cocked his head to a side, grinning broadly.
 "You'd like to know how I figured it out, I suppose?
 After all, you should know what I'm planning on spreading around if you don't do what I'm going to ask."

-Pausing to crouch on the floor, to be at eye-level with the creature, Harry resumed with a cheery tone of voice, "I reckon it began when Santi told me how someone had witnessed the last moments of Sherisse Slytherin's life – someone who tried to help her, despite her being a Slytherin.
+Pausing to crouch on the floor, to be at eye-level with the creature, Harry resumed in a cheery tone of voice, "I reckon it began when Santi told me how someone had witnessed the last moments of Sherisse Slytherin's life – someone who tried to help her, despite her being a Slytherin.
 That always sounded odd to me – who would refuse to help someone just due to their blood?
 And then, when I discovered that it had been you, and also you who raised the alarm, who made the teachers give chase to Morgon Gaunt as he fled with his newborn son…"

 He shot the bird a large grin.
 "Well, it makes sense now, that you didn't want to lose track of Slytherin's descendants.
 You had them all under your watch when they were at Hogwarts.
 It must have worried you when Gaunt vanished with his son, never to be heard from again.
 Until, centuries later, my brother and I came to Hogwarts…"